This post was originally written summer 2018, but I’ve since gone back and updated it since our second camping trip here in summer 2019.

 We camped at Kalaloch Campground where people have the option of tent or RV camping or there’s also a nearby lodge that has a bit more comfier accommodations.
-Our campsite was B001 and was very close to the restrooms and cleaning area, which we appreciated for the most part overall.
-We were a short walk from the beach trail; although if we ever go back, I’d love to camp at one of the spots right on the cliff closest to the beach so we could catch the beautiful sunsets right from our campsite.
+In 2018, our campsite was B001 and was very close to the restrooms and cleaning area, which we appreciated for the most part overall.
+We were also a short walk from the beach trail.
 We booked our site back in February since summer fills up quickly.

 We tent camped and picked up the majority of our camping items from our local REI Garage Sale or from Costco.
 While Aaron set up the tent, I took the girls down to the beach.
-Even in July, it was still rather cool on the coast (it was in the mid ‘6o’s our entire visit) and we made sure to bring layers for the girls.
+Even in July, it was still rather cool on the coast (it was in the mid ‘6o’s our entire visit in 2018) and we made sure to bring layers for the girls.

 The beach was gorgeous and the girls loved playing in the sand for a bit before heading back up to our site and grabbing Aaron to come join us for a walk on the beach.